What Are Hydroponic Systems and How Do They Work?

 1. Deep water culture systems

 Deep water culture hydroponics are simply plants suspended in aerated water.
-Deep water culture systems, also known as a DWC system, are one of the easiest and most popular methods of hydroponics on the market.
+Deep water culture systems, also known as DWC systems, are one of the easiest and most popular methods of hydroponics on the market.
 A DWC system dangles net pots holding plants over a deep reservoir of oxygen-rich nutrient solution.
 The plant’s roots are submerged in the solution, providing it with perpetual access to nutrition, water, and oxygen.
 Deep water culture is considered by some to be the purest form of hydroponics.

 It is very easy to assemble a deep water culture system at home or in a classroom without needing expensive hydroponics equipment.
 You can use a clean bucket or old aquarium to hold the solution and place a floating surface like styrofoam on top to house the net pots.
 Plants in DWC systems should only have their roots submerged in the solution.
 No part of the stem or vegetation should be underwater.
 You can even leave about an inch and a half of the roots above the waterline.
 The air stone bubbles will pop out of the surface and splash onto the exposed roots, so they will not be at risk of drying out.

-What are the advantages of deep water culture systems?
+Advantages of deep water culture systems

-• DIY appeal: Unlike many hydroponic systems, deep water culture systems can be made cheaply and easily at home, with a quick run to your pet store and local nursery to pick up the air pump and nutrients.
+• DIY appeal.
+Unlike many hydroponic systems, deep water culture systems can be made cheaply and easily at home with a quick run to your pet store and local nursery to pick up the air pump and nutrients.

-What are the disadvantages of deep water culture systems?
+Disadvantages of deep water culture systems

 2. Wick systems

-• Susceptible to rot: A hydroponic wick system is always humid and damp.
+• Susceptible to rot.
+A hydroponic wick system is always humid and damp.
 This creates the risk that fungal outbreaks and rot can develop in the organic growing media and on the roots of your plants.

 NFT hydroponic system